Science Fiction and Fantasy Writers Association: The SFWA Bulletin

 The SFWA Bulletin is a quarterly magazine that SFWA members receive as part of their membership, but it is also available (by subscription) to non-members.
 The Bulletin carries nonfiction articles of general interest to writers, especially science fiction and fantasy writers.
 It accepts submissions, for which the pay rate is 8 cents a word.
-The current Bulletin editor is Neil Clarke.
+The Bulletin editor beginning in 2016 was Neil Clarke.

 In 2013, a controversy about sexism in the Bulletin led to the resignation of editor Jean Rabe on June 5, 2013.
 More than 50 authors wrote blog posts in objection to comments by longtime contributors Mike Resnick and Barry N. Malzberg that included references to "lady editors" and "lady writers" who were "beauty pageant beautiful" or a "knock out", an article by C. J. Henderson praising Barbie for maintaining "quiet dignity the way a woman should", and the "exploitative" cover image of no. 200 of the Bulletin depicting a woman in a chain-mail bikini.
 Several authors used the occasion to speak out against sexism in science fiction genre circles more broadly.
 The controversy continued through Bulletin no. 202, which contained another column by Resnick and Malzberg, discussing the response to their earlier column.
 Their column framed that response as censorship, referring to their critics as "liberal fascists".
 In February 2014, a proposal to establish an advisory board to oversee content was met by a petition circulated by editor and critic Dave Truesdale supporting freedom of speech in the Bulletin.

 As a result of the controversy, SFWA president John Scalzi apologized to members, and the Bulletin was put on hiatus for six months.
-It reappeared with the Winter 2014 Special Issue, #203, but has been on a reduced schedule, publishing an average of 2 issues per year.
+It reappeared with the Winter 2014 Special Issue, #203, but has been on a reduced schedule, publishing an average of two issues per year.

 The special issue was edited by Tansy Rayner Roberts and Jaym Gates and "was specially created to be used as an outreach tool for conventions and other events".
 The issue's contents and cover were welcomed by some as an antidote to the perceived sexism of past issues though Sue Granquist felt that something looked "suspiciously like a woman in a burka".